x00tex/hackTheBox/Boxes/linux/Retired/unicode/README.md

 Found this on google which remind me something: https://www.netsparker.com/web-vulnerability-scanner/vulnerabilities/jwt-forgery-via-chaining-jku-parameter-with-open-redirect-/

-At the begining i notice a open redirect from `http://10.10.11.126/redirect/?url=google.com`.
+At the beginning i notice a open redirect from `http://10.10.11.126/redirect/?url=google.com`.
 We can use it and try to bypass that filter.

 After some testing i found out possible filters.
 * Application explicitly checks for `http://hackmedia.htb/static/`